Photo: Dietmar Spolert

 The diversity of Ivonne Fuch’s artistry has been documented in several recordings.
 In 2011, Harmonia Mundi France published Johann Ludwig Bach’s Trauermusik with Akademie für Alte Musik Berlin under the lead of Hans-Christoph Rademann.
 In 2015, Mahler’s Das Lied von der Erde was recorded and released by Capriccio/Deutschland Funk.
 During 2016, Ivonne was recognized for her recording of Benjamin Britten’s Songs for Voice & Guitar, published by Proprius Sweden.
 In 2017, DaCapo Records published an LP version of Niels W. Gade’s oratorio Erlkönigs Tochter with Concerto Copenhagen under the lead of Lars Ulrik Mortensen.

-Ivonne Fuchs is a passionate “Lied” singer and cooperates on a regular basis with pianist Anna Christensson.
+Ivonne Fuchs is a passionate “Lied” singer and often collaborates with pianist Anna Christensson.
 Together, the duo has won first prize in the Swedish Chamber Music Society's competition “Ordet & Tonen” and performed at several renowned chamber music festivals throughout Sweden and Germany.
 Following a number of celebrated performances of Franz Schubert’s Winterreise, the idea of collaborating with musician and composer Svante Henryson was born.
 Supported by the Swedish Arts Council, Henryson set to music 24 poems from the suite Frånvarons speglar (Mirrors of Absence) by Syrian poet Faraj Bayrakdar.
 The song cycle was created especially for Ivonne Fuchs and Anna Christensson and was first performed in September 2017 at Ulriksdals Slottsteater Confidencen in Stockholm.
 In June 2018, Fuchs and Christensson were invited to perform at Akademie der Schönen Künste, where their first performance of the cycle in German (Spiegel der Abwesenheit) was recorded by Bayrischer Rundfunk.
 In the autumn of 2019, Daphne Records Sweden will release a CD recording of the song cycle in Swedish.